team-mayes/team-site/_pages/team.md

 undergraduate research program in Aachen, Germany exploring various optimization methods in modelling an extraction column for pre-screening solvents for use in biofuels.
 Currently, Justin is working to model conformational pathways in ring-opening reactions of sugars important for health and renewable energy.

+## <a name="rpenta"></a> Rohith Pentaparthy

+Rohith is currently a rising Senior undergraduate student at the University of Michigan, majoring in Data Science and minoring in Biochemistry.
+He is originally from Okemos, Michigan and is working on modeling modifications of sugar transport proteins in an effort to improve conversion efficiency.